-"I do not feel obligated to win the first race, what matters is to be on top at the end of the championship".
+"I don’t feel obligated to win the first race, what matters is to be on top at the end of the championship".

-Saying that, the others are not in a better situation.
-The McLaren-Mercedes team broke several engines and did less kilometers than Ferrari.
+The other teams are not in a good position either.
+During winter testing, the McLaren-Mercedes team breaks several engines and do less kilometres than Ferrari.
 The Williams-BMW is more or less in the same situation.
-Let’s not talk about the others, who are trudging and smashing the new cars.
+Let’s not talk about the other teams tough.
+They are trudging along and smashing the new cars.
 Giancarlo Fisichella confesses his doubts:

-"I still do not understand much about my Benetton, we have covered a few kilometers only".
+"I still don’t understand much about my Benetton, we have only covered a few kilometres so far".

 Jarno Trulli tries to spur Jordan:

 The step is so big that even Prost is smiling.
-He even allows himself to do a joke:
+He even makes a joke:

-"Let’s hope that Schumacher does not take away my record of victories already this year".
+"Let’s hope that Schumacher doesn’t take away my victory record this year".

-Regardless of whether the championship has started or not, the speculations regarding Schumacher’s future continue.
-It is up to him to close the question, or at least try:
+It does not matter whether the championship has already started or not.
+The speculations regarding Schumacher’s future continue.
+It is up to him to close the question or at least try to:

 "My contract with Ferrari ends at the end of the 2002 season and has not yet been extended.
 You always ask me why.
-I am tired of this question: I drive the Ferrari, I love Ferrari: there is absolutely no need to rush".
+I don't want to hear this anymore.
+I drive for Ferrari, I love Ferrari.
+There's no reason to rush".

-"I do not know what else to wish for.
-As a driver, I want to win again and achieve a couple more world titles even if I cannot imagine a further growth.
-I am at the peak of my career as a driver and cannot get anything more out of myself, but that doesn't mean we can't go any faster.
+"I don’t know what else to wish for.
+As a driver, I want to win again and achieve a couple more world titles.
+I don't think I can pull anything more out of myself, but that doesn't mean we can't go any faster.
 You can always improve your car.
-The most important people for the team remained at Ferrari, extending their contracts…well, it is likely that the car will become even more faster, for real".
+The most important people for the team remain at Ferrari, extending their contracts…well, it’s likely that the car will become even more faster, for real".